poeml/mod_asn/trunk/docs/intro.rst

 IP address is contained in.

 It is written with scalability in mind.
-To do high-speed lookups, it uses the PostgreSQL ip4r datatype that is indexable with a :term:`Patricia Trie` algorithm to store network prefixes.
+To do high-speed lookups, it uses the PostgreSQL :term:`ip4r data type` that is indexable with a :term:`Patricia Trie` algorithm to store network prefixes.

-It comes with script to create such a database and update it with snapshots from router's "view of the world".
+It comes with a script to create such a database, and update it with snapshots from a router's "view of the world".

 The module sets the looked up data as :term:`Apache env table` variables, for use by other Apache module to do things with it, or for logging -- and it can